cbarkr/blog/content/ctf/picoCTF/droids (0, 1, 2, 3, 4).md

 invoke-static {p0}, Lcom/hellocmu/picoctf/FlagstaffHill;->nope(Ljava/lang/String;)Ljava/lang/String;
 ```

 In this line, the `nope` method is invoked with the value in `p0` as a parameter, and its result is stored in register `v0`.
-By replacing `nope` with `yep`, `yep` will be invoked instead, thereby running the `cilantro` native, thus returning the flag.
+By replacing `nope` with `yep`, `yep` will be invoked instead, thereby running the `cilantro` native code, thus returning the flag.

 ```smali
 invoke-static {p0}, Lcom/hellocmu/picoctf/FlagstaffHill;->yep(Ljava/lang/String;)Ljava/lang/String;